walkerke/geog30323/syllabus.md

 ### Course format

 Course time will be used for lecture, discussion, applied tutorials, and assignment work.
-The class will be managed through its corresponding Learning Studio website, accessible through the portals at <http://my.tcu.edu> or <http://tcuglobal.edu>, and course materials will be available in the course GitHub repository at <https://github.com/walkerke/geog30323>.
-You will submit your assignments and view your grades on the Learning Studio website.
+The class will be managed through Sage Math Cloud, accessible at <http://cloud.sagemath.com>, and course materials will be available at the course website repository at <https://github.com/walkerke/geog30323>.
+You will submit your assignments and view your grades on the Sage Math Cloud website.

 ### Readings